 This is a trippy, dark and at times, a disturbing viewing experience.
 However, it’s also thrilling, engrossing and ultimately rewarding to watch.
 It might be Mila Kunis’ best performance to date to boot.

-The Book of Eli (Netflix)
+The Book of Eli (Will be back streaming soon)

 Denzel Washington takes center stage here, as does Gary Oldman.
 The two Best Actor Oscar winners help elevate a story that features an epic twist, but Kunis does well with what she has, too.

 The mashup of post-apocalytpic thriller in the style of a Western makes The Book of Eli compelling in and of itself.
 Kunis plays Solara, the daughter of Oldman’s character Carnegie, and she tags along with Eli (Washington).